Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 What is QRYPTOS?

 QRYPTOS is a crypto-to-crypto exchange platform designed to offer quick and easy trading of dozens of cryptocurrencies.
-At the time of this writing (4/20/18), QRYPTOS also had plans to launch an ICO listing and self-service platform to help crypto projects get their token listed on the exchange or run an ICO.
+At the time of writing (20 April 2018), QRYPTOS also had plans to launch an ICO listing and self-service platform to help crypto projects get their token listed on the exchange or run an ICO.